alxwen711/alxwen711.github.io/main.md

 [Latest post](https://alxwen711.github.io/blog/Aug22)

-### Todo list
+## Todo list
 (Highlighted are top priority)

-- Longer article on CodeForces rating patterns, SpeedForces, and what rating actually means (separate post from biweekly updates)
+- **Longer article about CodeForces' rating system, SpeedForces, and what rating actually means**.
+This will be a separate post from biweekly updates.
+Another post is also planned as a full review of my first year on CodeForces.

-- [**Python Competitive Library**](https://github.com/alxwen711/py-competitive-library): Updates are happening to this repository on a regular basis with new algorithm/data structure/template files
+- [**Python Competitive Library**](https://github.com/alxwen711/py-competitive-library): Updates are happening to this repository on a regular basis with new algorithm/data structure/template files.

-- Bidding Tic-Tac-Toe Java game: This is mainly to house the AI I made for this on the Hackerrank problem
+- [Bidding Java game](https://github.com/alxwen711/biddingGame): This is mainly to house an AI I am making for this on the Hackerrank problem, still heavily WIP

-- **About me page**: Goal is to have a more fleshed out about me page, right now there isn't much there
+- About me page: Goal is to have a more fleshed out about me page, right now there isn't much there

-### Contacts
+## Contacts

 Gmail: alxwen711@gmail.com